 Based on what you’ve told us, we will match you with a range of services to suit your aged care needs and provide important information to help you evaluate your options, such as provider features and associated costs.
-The range of services we can help you find include post-op care, respite care, home and community care and residential aged care facilities such as nursing homes.
+The range of services we can help you find include post-op care, respite care, home and community care and residential aged care facilities such as aged care homes.

 When you create your care summary you can edit, save, add to it over time, and share your thoughts on your care options via email with family and friends.
 You can also start care summaries for family member or friends if they can’t themselves.
 It’s quick, easy and will transform their care experience.

 Creating a care summary helps alleviate the confusion, stress and frustration around finding the right aged care options.
 It helps you plan the next move so you can get your finances in order and involve family members in the important decision making.

 Using our care summary also takes the stress out of making choices in times of emergency.
 We’ve already done the hard work.
 All you have to do is simply tell us what you want and we’ll match you with the best and closest aged care options within seconds.

 Ready?
 To find care, simply start a care summary now and we’ll help you navigate your options.

 Or if you’d like to know more about how the different aged care options compare, see our run through of the different Aged Care Services that are available.

 Step 2: Get assessed